 How often should you publish?
 I’ve found that bi-weekly blogging is a worthwhile goal to aim for.

 But I’m getting ahead of myself.
-Let’s talk about how to translate your new keywords into an improved content marketing strategy.
+Let’s talk about how to translate your new keywords into an improved SEO content strategy.

 2. Use Your New Keywords in Your Content

 Now you’re ready to produce high-performing content.
 Let’s address how to incorporate keyword themes into your writing to broaden your reach and how to analyze user intent so your final product meets searchers’ needs.
-The following principles apply to creating net new content and updating older content.
+The following principles apply when you create content and update older content.

 Your writing will sound more natural if you incorporate a keyword theme into your content instead of repeating a single keyword.
 For example, if the primary keyword for your post is “graduation gifts,” your theme might include “grad present” or “gift for high school graduate” as secondary keywords.